mercurius-js/mercurius/README.md

 * `prefix`: String.
 Change the route prefix of the graphql endpoint if enabled.
 * `defineMutation`: Boolean.
 Add the empty Mutation definition if schema is not defined (Default: `false`).
 * `errorHandler`: `Function`  or `boolean`.
 Change the default error handler (Default: `true`). _Note: If a custom error handler is defined, it should return the standardized response format according to [GraphQL spec](https://graphql.org/learn/serving-over-http/#response)._
+* `queryFilters`: boolean.
+Query filters will provide helper methods attached to resolver context object that can be used to determine what fields are requested to avoid overfetching from database and REST API.
+For more information see queryFilters.js example.

 ### HTTP endpoints